 The Respect in Sport Activity Leader training has been approved and certified by “Respect Education”, an educational offering of the Canadian Red Cross.
 This training is endorsed by institutions such as Sport Manitoba, the Government of New Brunswick, SaskSport, University of Calgary, Viasport, Coaching Association of Canada, Canadian Olympic Committee, AthletesCAN and many more.

-All Bowls Canada coaches and activity leaders expected to complete this training.
+All Bowls Canada coaches, activity leaders, Directors, staff, national event volunteers, umpires and national committee members are expected to complete this training.
 NCCP Coaches can have the course completion recorded on their Locker transcript through a simple opt-in process at the beginning of the training.

 Bowls Canada Boulingrin, in collaboration with Parachute Canada (a nationally recognized safety organization), developed the Bowls Concussion Protocol to help guide the management of individuals who may have a suspected concussion while participating in the sport bowls.